ServBay Database File Management & Migration Guide

 Restoring Redis

-backup file back to the Redis data directory.
-Important: Ensure the Redis service is stopped before proceeding.
+file back to the Redis data directory.
+Important: Stop Redis before doing this.

 # Stop the Redis service in ServBay